Opémiska Community Hall fire

-On December 31, 1979, 350 people attended a New Year's Eve party held at the Opémiska Community Hall in Chapais, Quebec.
-During the event, pine branches used as Christmas decorations were accidentally set on fire, with the resulting blaze killing 48 people and injuring 50 others.
+At 1:15 a.m. on January 1, 1980, a fire broke out at a New Year's Eve party at Opémiska Community Hall in Chapais, Quebec, Canada, when pine branches used as part of the venue's Christmas decorations were carelessly set on fire, killing 48 people and injuring 50 others.

 Context

 The rural community of Chapais was established as a mining town in 1955.
 At its peak, the mine employed 700 of the 3500 inhabitants of the town, with a sawmill employing another 450.
 Falconbridge Copper Ltd., who operated the Opemiska mine, gifted the town with a community hall that could host 300 people.
 On December 8, 1979, the mine hosted a Christmas party for its employees at the community hall.
 A large number of Christmas trees were installed as decoration, and for the second year in a row, a large arch made of pine branches was installed near the entrance.
 Following the party, it was decided that the decorations would be kept in the room for the upcoming New Year celebration.
 In order to prevent the branches from drying out, an employee of the town hall was tasked with spraying the decorations with water.
 The employee went home during the holidays, resulting in the branches drying out for a few days between Christmas and the New Year.

-During the night of 31 December 1979, the community hall hosted the New Year event as a fundraiser for the local Lions Club.
+During the night of December 31, 1979, the community hall hosted the New Year event as a fundraiser for the local Lions Club.
 The entrance fee was five dollars, and the club sold around 300 tickets.
 It was tradition in Chapais for people to move between different social gatherings in the new year to wish members of the community success in the new year.
 As such, it was decided that past midnight, people could enter without a ticket.